 Every winter when I was little, my family and I would bundle up in warm clothes and pile into our raggedy blue station wagon for a trip to Washington, DC, to see the National Christmas Tree.

-It was one of our annual traditions that we looked forward to and enjoyed as a family.
+It was one of the annual family traditions that we looked forward to and enjoyed together.
 Unfortunately, that tradition fell by the wayside as we all got older, but I still have fond memories of those times.

 If it weren’t for a sitting president almost 95 years ago, our family tradition may never have begun.